John Galt (novelist): Return to Scotland

 He retired to his old home in Greenock in August 1834 following the departure of three of his sons to Canada.
-Finding the accommodation unsuitable he lived temporarily in Gourock before returning to a more comfortable house in December 1834.
-Galt died on 11 April 1839.
-He was buried in the family tomb of his parents in the New Burying Ground in Greenock (now called the Inverkip Street Cemetery).
+Finding the accommodation unsuitable he lived temporarily in Gourock before moving in December 1834 to a more comfortable house, sited in central Greenock on Westburn Street, at its corner with West Blackhall Street.
+He stayed there with his wife and sister.
+Galt died on 11 April 1839, and was buried in the family tomb of his parents in the New Burying Ground in Greenock (now called the Old Greenock Cemetery or Inverkip Street Cemetery).